SchedMD/slurm-gcp/terraform/slurm_cluster/modules/slurm_partition/README.md

 [instance template](../../../../docs/glossary.md#instance-template) is: created by definition -- module creates an
-[instance template](../../../../docs/glossary.md#instance-template) using subset of input paramters; or by the
+[instance template](../../../../docs/glossary.md#instance-template) using subset of input parameters; or by the
 [self link](../../../../docs/glossary.md#self-link) of an [instance template](../../../../docs/glossary.md#instance-template) that is managed outside of this module.
 Additionally, there are compute node parameters